What is a home birth like?

 - You’ll be transferred to a local hospital if the midwife is concerned for the health of you or your baby.

-Becca, Katie and Emily talk about why they chose to give birth at home and share their experiences in our video.
+Becca, Katie and Emily talk about why they chose to give birth at home and share their experiences in the video below.

 Is a home birth safe?